rkgofiitk/academic-issues.github.io/Topics/stateOfSchoolEducation.md

 - The govt spending on schooling is non-existent or extremely low.
 - Societal awareness about school education is lacking among people, especially in underdeveloped states.

-In general, politicians across parties are either apathetic or scared to empower people by educating them.
+Politicians across parties are either apathetic or too scared to self-empower people by providing a decent education system.
 They depend only on giving out freebies for winning the election and capturing power.
+People must realize that there is "no free lunch."
+If people rely only on freebies, it only creates a nation of beggars and homeless destitute.

 India has roughly 1k universities with 40k affiliated colleges.
-In 2019-20, the GER (Gross Enrollment Ratio) was 27.1, which translates to approximately 3.7 corers enrollments for the population in the age group of 18-23 years.
-A group of experts headed by the UGC vice-chairperson suggested that EER (Eligibility Enrollment Ratio) should be more appropriate measure than GER.
+In 2019-20, the GER (Gross Enrollment Ratio) was 27.1.
+It translates to approximately 3.7 corers enrollments for the population in the age group of 18-23 years.
+A group of experts headed by the UGC vice-chairperson suggested that EER (Eligibility Enrollment Ratio) is more appropriate than GER.
 EER refers to the ratio of the eligible population.
-I see it as an indirect admission of India's poor state of primary and school education.
-Ineligibility of enrollment for higher education is due to heavy dropouts at lower levels.
+I see it as an indirect admission of India's poor primary and school education system.
+Ineligibility of enrollment for higher education is due to heavy dropouts at school levels.
-So, the suggestion to use EER is a subterfuge to avoid criticism that not all is honky dory in the state education system.
+The suggestion to use EER is a subterfuge to avoid criticism that not all is "honky dory" in the state education system.
 The report mentions GERs of 10 different nations, including the US, UK, Germany, France, Brazil, China, Indonesia, South Africa, and Pakistan.
 Understandably only South Africa and Pakistan have lower GER than India.
 China at 49.1% and Brazil at 51.3% GER is way ahead of India.
 The rest of the nations have GER over 60%, with the US leading at 88.2%.

-GOI appointed a new chairperson of UGC.
-Prof M. Jagadish was vice-chancellor of JNU and had served as a professor at IIT Delhi.
-He brings in considerable experience both as an academic administrator and educator.
+Recently, the Government of India appointed Prof M. Jagadish as the new chairperson of UGC.
+He was vice-chancellor of JNU and had served as a professor at IIT
+Delhi.
+He brings in considerable experience both as an academic administrator and an educator.
 I believe he understands and realizes the situation more than anyone else in the Govt.
-However, I guess his task won't be easy given the state of the country's primary and secondary education.
-Pulling up GER would be a "herculean harakiri" unless the state governments cooperate.
+However, I guess his task won't be easy, given the state of the country's primary and secondary education.
+Pulling up GER would be a "Herculean Harakiri" unless the state governments cooperate.
 Education is a concurrent subject under the constitution.
 It allows states to legislate and control the education sector in a state.
 Though having uniformity in education across India is undesirable, I believe the "knowledge quotient (KQ)" is an important issue.
 By KQ, I refer to an intrinsic understanding of the subject rather than specifics.
 However, in technical education, KQ should be uniform across the country.
-It is perhaps the reason for students' low success rate from some areas of the country in any common tests such as JEE, Advance JEE, NEET, GATE, CLAT.
+It is perhaps the reason for the low success rate of aspirants from some areas of the country in any common tests such as JEE, Advance JEE, NEET, GATE, and CLAT.
+It is high time that people realize the importance of education.

 [Back to Index](../index.md)